aws-samples/arduino-aws-greengrass-iot/README.md

 The only difference between the two examples is that:
-* aws_servo_subscriber connects to AWS IoT core directly using the member function "connectToIoTCore";
+* aws_servo_subscriber connects to AWS IoT Core directly using the member function "connectToIoTCore";

 ```C++
 if(greengrass->connectToIoTCore() == true)